The Choir (alternative rock band): Targeting the mainstream (1992-1993)

+Going fully independent (2000)

-Therefore, starting with Flap Your Wings in 2000, the Choir chose to release their music independently on a permanent basis, with the band's following three studio albums also financed by Michaels.
+Starting with Flap Your Wings in 2000, the Choir chose to release their music independently on a permanent basis, with the band's following three studio albums also financed by Michaels.
 Flap Your Wings was strategically released just one day before the Choir performed live at the 2000 Cornerstone Festival, and this served as a launching pad for the new release and the band's new status.
 In addition, the Choir recorded two new live albums at the festival, Live at Cornerstone 2000: Plugged and Live at Cornerstone 2000: Unplugged, with the former featuring the entire band and the latter an acoustic set with just Daugherty and Hindalong.
 Michaels then created an official website for the Choir, where they could directly interact with fans as well as sell music and merchandise.
 This site was launched at the very time that the internet was becoming a new paradigm for independent artists, as a band with an established fanbase like the Choir no longer needed to tour relentlessly to keep listeners eager for new music.
 Although members of the Choir would continue to provide production and musical contributions to artists within the CCM industry, and the band would occasionally address Christian themes in their music, the Choir would be frequently identified as an indie rock band from that point forward.

 In 2005, after Daugherty and Hindalong had worked with Byrd on a number of other musical projects following the release of Flap Your Wings, the Choir officially added Byrd to their lineup to record O How the Mighty Have Fallen.
-The album was also produced by Byrd, and released through Michaels' new Galaxy21 Music imprint, through which all future Choir albums would be distributed.
+The album was also produced by Byrd, and released through Michaels' new Galaxy21 imprint, through which all future Choir albums would be distributed.
 In August of that same year, this new five-member Choir played the Broken Records Reunion, a 20th anniversary concert at Mariners Church in Irvine, California, along with 4-4-1, Altar Boys, Crumbächer, and Undercover.